university-of-york/research-it-documentation/docs/source/getting_started/connecting_to_viking.rst

 You will be prompted for your IT Services password.
 If you're using a personal device then you'll need to add your IT Services username for example:

 .. code-block:: console
+    :caption: remember to substitute 'abc123' for your own username

     $ ssh abc123@viking.york.ac.uk

 .. hint::
     X11 forwarding will only work on the Viking login nodes, which means that you won't be able to run graphical applications e.g. MATLAB on the Viking compute nodes using X11 forwarding.
 Details about virtual desktop sessions on Viking :doc:`can be found here </using_viking/virtual_desktops>`.

 .. _connecting-via-windows:

 Windows
 ^^^^^^^

-For terminal access to Viking from a Windows desktop, you will need to install `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ (or comparable software).
+Alternatively, for terminal access to Viking from a Windows desktop, you can install `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ (or comparable software).

 Configuring PuTTY to connect to viking